VingtCinq/django_stack_it/README.rst

 Each model and model instances will be managed from the "Page" admin, where all your pages are organized in a Drag n Drop interface to build up your site structure.

+If you want your model's to be registered as usual, add `show_in_index = True` in your admin class to allow

 Features
 --------